Put on your hat, scarf and gloves, grab your binoculars and head to the beach. Winter is prime time to go seal watching on Long Island.

 Montauk Seal Walks

 Join a naturalist on a seal walk at Cupsogue Beach County Park for a chance to see dozens of harbor seals swimming and hauled out.
 Walks are about 1 mile round trip and take about an hour or two.
-Suggested contributions are $5; $3 for children.
-CRESLI also offers seal cruises in the waters of eastern Long Island.
 Contact the organization for information on schedules and fees.

 Have you ever gone seal watching on Long Island?
 What’s your favorite spot?
 Tell us in the comments.